The first thing you told me was of the heroin.

 “I won’t kill you.
 That would be rude.”

 I laugh, and scroll back to your profile.
 Your picture, the only picture you have up on Tinder, looks like you’re sitting on a deck in a sunny somewhere.
 In Jacksonville, Florida.
 It’s black and white, and you’re smiling with your eyebrows raised.
 Thick dark hair that I want to run my hands through, dark eyes that I want to see laughing, tanned skin I want to caress.
-Oddly, you look like every ghost in my memory does.
+Oddly, you look the same as every ghost in my memory looks.

 I shake off that thought.
 I don’t want you to be another ghost.
 You can’t be another ghost.
 I can’t handle that.